First up let me say that I do not work on children's books, YA or poetry. These are all specialised fields that I am not qualified to work on.

 There are three kinds of editing I can do: Developmental, Copy, or Substantive (also known as Line).

-If you've written your first draft, revised it a time or two, had some feedback on it but have a niggling sensation as the back of your mind that it still doesn't quite work and you can't put your finger on exactly why, then you need a developmental edit.
+If you've written your first draft, revised it a time or two, had some feedback on it but have a niggling sensation at the back of your mind that it still doesn't quite work and you can't put your finger on exactly why, then you need a developmental edit or manuscript appraisal.

 Before I get started i will ask you a bunch of questions about the story so I have enough background information to base my editing on.
 Don't worry, the questions aren't hard and you might find when answering them a lightbulb goes off over your head and issues resolve themselves or at least become clearer to you.